hpedskis/RatherBeWebApp/README.md

 ## Data Model

-The application will store Users, Lists and Items
+The application will store Users and Rathers that the User has created

 * 'rathers' can be created
-* 'rathers' can have a plan
+* 'users' have a list of 'rathers'

 (_sample documents_)